AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/creating-displays-screens-cloud.md

 ### Deleting a Display {#deleting-display}

-You cam delete a display from Screens Services Provider.
+You can delete a display from Screens Services Provider.

 Select the display and click on **Delete** from the bottom of the panel, as shown in the figure below.